j-m-t/conkyscraps/README.md

 ### temperature_text

 This is a simple function that changes the text color according to an variable value (such as temperature).
-I also included an argment that captures the scale of the variable so that it changes color too.
+I also included an argument that captures the scale of the variable so that it changes color too.

 [![screenshot](https://github.com/j-m-t/conkyscraps/blob/master/img/temperature.png)](https://github.com/j-m-t/conkyscraps/blob/master/img/temperature.png)